|Anna Hamilton Lewin, MSW, Chairman

 SC Community Loan Fund

-Anna Lewin is the Strategic Initiatives Director for the South Carolina Community Loan Fund (CLF).
-She works closely with the Executive Director to design and enhance strategic initiatives to support and increase CLF’s loan activities.
-She also oversees CLF’s Healthy Food Financing Program, including technical assistance, advocacy, and evaluation activities.
+Anna Lewin is the Chief Executive Officer of the South Carolina Community Loan Fund (CLF).
+She oversees the management of the organization, leads strategic planning, prepares annual goals and actions, and monitors the budget and performance of the organization.
 Anna is involved in many advocacy and food policy groups and serves on other organization boards.
 Anna graduated from the College of Charleston and received her master’s degree in social work from the University of South Carolina.

 |Randi Branham, CPA, Treasurer